hampussandberg/HexConnect/README.md

 Documentation of the project can be found in the [wiki](https://github.com/hampussandberg/HexConnect/wiki)

 ## Current Status
 The first version of the Serial Monitor is done and working.
 It has been a great way of finding out what things to improve for the next revisions and what's already working as it should.

-For version 2 most of the hardware is done and software as well.
-Parts and PCBs will be ordered soon and then the whole system can be tested together.
+Software for version 2 is written as fast as humanly possible and is documented here on the wiki.

 ### Version 2.0:
 More info on the mockup below can be found on the [mockup page](https://github.com/hampussandberg/HexConnect/wiki/Revision-2-Mockup).